Rock Climbing in Escalante Canyon

 Frequently asked questions

-Below are answers to common questions about rock climbing in Colorado National Monument with Skyward Mountaineering:
+Below are answers to common questions about rock climbing in Escalante Canyon with Skyward Mountaineering:

-• Escalante Canyon is a great spot for intermediate to advanced climbers who want to hone their crack climbing technique.
+Escalante Canyon is one of several climbing destinations in the Grand Junction area.
+It is a great spot for intermediate to advanced climbers who want to specifically hone their crack climbing technique.
 The routes in Escalante Canyon start around 5.10 so this location is not well suited to beginner climbers, but route difficulties go up to 5.13 so there are plenty of options for climbers to practice their techniques with the security of a toprope or push themselves on lead with expert coaching from their guide.

-• Yes!
-Skyward Mountaineering puts a lot of value in working with you to personalize every guided climbing trip, so details like the start time, hiking pace, photos, climbing instruction, bonus pitches afterwards, etc can all be adjusted to meet your specific goals.
+Yes!
+Skyward Mountaineering puts a lot of value in working with you to personalize every guided climbing trip, so details like the start time, hiking pace, photos, climbing instruction, and amount of pitches climbed in the day can all be adjusted to meet your specific goals.
 Your guide will reach out in the days before the climb to discuss these logistics, please let them know if you have any questions or specific requests.

 Additionally, our administrative staff are climbers and guides too and we’re here to support you through the whole process.
 If you have any questions before booking your guided climb or before the trip starts please reach out to us and we are happy to answer your questions.

-• Welcome to the world of rock climbing, you’re life will likely be different from now on.
+Welcome to the world of rock climbing, you’re life will likely be different from now on.
 Grand Junction and the surrounding West Slope is an awesome spot for a rock climbing vacation.
-We highly recommend a 3-4 day itinerary to optimize your opportunity rock climb outdoors in Grand Junction.
-We will spend the first two days covering movement skills and fundamental climbing systems so you can build your confidence and be a self-sufficient climber.
-We’ll then sample some of the multipitch climbing around Grand Junction so you can enjoy the exposure and classic croutes.
+Escalante Canyon is best for intermediate level climbers with previous experience climbing outdoors.
+We highly recommend a 3-4 day itinerary to optimize your opportunity rock climb outdoors in Grand Junction, spending the first couple of days in a nearby area like Unaweep Canyon before coming to Escalante Canyon to focus on crack climbing.

-• We guide toproping in Grand Junction at a maximum of 4 climbers per guide.
+We guide toproping in Escalante Canyon at a maximum of 4 climbers per guide.
 If you would like to climb with a group larger than 4 people we can add a guide so everyone is able to climb together.
 Contact us to discuss a rock climbing trip with groups larger than 4 people.

-• If you know what dates you want to climb in Grand Junction, you can book your trip directly on our website.
+If you know what dates you want to climb in Escalante Canyon, you can book your trip directly on our website.
 You can also get in touch to discuss your goals and ask any questions, we’re happy to help and send you a custom booking.

 Though we may have availability for last minute trips, please always reach out and ask, we highly recommend booking your trip at least 2 weeks in advance so we can guarantee your guide’s availability and ensure that you are confirmed with all the logistics.